alephium/www/src/content/blog/Alephium-Multisig-GUI-is-here-4b23bec7e2f/index.md

 All the signers need to complete the following steps:

-- <span id="b248">Access <a href="https://alephium.github.io/alephium-toolkit/" class="markup--anchor markup--li-anchor" data-href="https://alephium.github.io/alephium-toolkit/" rel="noopener" target="_blank">https://alephium.github.io/alephium-toolkit/</a>.</span>
+- Access <a href="https://alephium.github.io/alephium-toolkit/" class="markup--anchor markup--li-anchor" data-href="https://alephium.github.io/alephium-toolkit/" rel="noopener" target="_blank">https://alephium.github.io/alephium-toolkit/</a>.
-- <span id="2580">The landing page is the “Wallet Info”.</span>
+- The landing page is the “Wallet Info”.
-- <span id="a1df">Click on the “Connect Alephium” button in the top right.</span>
+- Click on the “Connect Alephium” button in the top right.
-- <span id="fab5">Choose the wallet type you want to connect with the dApp.</span>
+- Choose the wallet type you want to connect with the dApp.
-- <span id="7eb5">After the successful connection, your wallet information will appear in the wallet info section.</span>
+- After the successful connection, your wallet information will appear in the wallet info section.
-- <span id="1c3c">Copy your public key, and send it to the creator of the multisig.</span>
+- Copy your public key, and send it to the creator of the multisig.

 ![](image_0eb328cdb6.jpg)